 Arriving by train

 Wynyard Station is only a short walk to The Streets of Barangaroo.
-The Wynyard Walk tunnel is now open, leading to two pedestrian bridges that cross over Sussex Street (Napoleon Bridge and the Sussex Street Bridge).
+The Wynyard Walk pedestrian tunnel leads to two bridges that cross over Sussex Street (Napoleon Bridge and the Sussex Street Bridge).
 Both bridges provide easy access via lift, escalators and stairs directly into The Streets.

 Arriving by bus